Learning $k$-Modal Distributions via Testing: Learning -modal Distributions

 Issue: Testing algorithm takes samples from $p$.
 This means we do need some kind of coupon collector to deduce that all these bins get enough samples.
 Probably will add a $\log k$ or sth.
 But I feel it should be ok. }

-\subsection{Warm-up: A simple learning algorithm.}
+\subsection{Warm-up: A simple learning algorithm}

 In this subsection, we give an algorithm that runs in time $\poly(k, \log n, 1/\eps, \log(1/\delta))$ and learns an unknown $k$-modal distribution to accuracy $\eps$ and confidence $\delta$.
-The sample complexity of the algorithm is suboptimal as a function of $\eps$, by a polynomial factor.
+The sample complexity of the algorithm is essentially optimal as a function of $k$ (up to a logarithmic factor), but suboptimal as a function of $\eps$, by a polynomial factor.

-In the following figure we give the algorithm ${\tt Learn-kmodal-simple}$ which produces an $\eps$-accurate hypothesis with confidence $9/10$ (see Theorem~\ref{thm:correctness-learn-simple}).
+In the following pseudocode we give a detailed description of the algorithm {\tt Learn-kmodal-simple}; the algorithm outputs an $\eps$-accurate hypothesis with confidence $9/10$ (see Theorem~\ref{thm:correctness-learn-simple}).
 We explain how to boost the confidence to $1-\delta$ after the proof of the theorem.